hylandtechoutreach/ucs/MakeCode/PlatformerCodeAlong.md

     ![](https://i.imgur.com/kudM2w5.png)
 1. Draw a sprite image for the main character, and then click the green "Done" button in the bottom right
 1. The game preview should automatically update, and the main character sprite should appear!

-### _Side-Note: Variables_
-In computer science, **variables** are containers for data.
-In MakeCode Arcade, variables can hold things like sprites, images, hit points, the player's score... almost anything!

 ## Moving the Main Character
 The main character should be able to move left and right, as in any other platformer.